londonmeanswild/museum-experience/_clients/ci-review.md

 The full writeup for each encounter can be found [here](https://londonmeanswild.github.io/museum-experience/groundwork/research/2018/10/04/CI-writeups/).

 * U1 is a curator at WCMA who deals primarily in finding art among contemporary living artists.
 They were interviewed in their office.
-⋅⋅⋅ "find pieces that invoke intriguing ideas and unexpected discussion points"
+  * "find pieces that invoke intriguing ideas and unexpected discussion points"
 * U2 is a curator at WCMA who deals primarily with 18th and 19th century portraits and photographs.
 This was a combination contextual inquiry and interview.
 It took place in the WCMA prints collection room and ended in the WCMA artwork storage room.
-⋅⋅⋅"...worry that people who are confused or frustrated aren’t expressing this"
+  * "...worry that people who are confused or frustrated aren’t expressing this"
 * U3 is an art enthusiast who has taken several art history courses, grew up frequenting museums, and is a student at Williams.
 This contextual inquiry took place in the WCMA ground floor hallway gallery and Object Lab.
-⋅⋅⋅"enjoying the challenge of understanding the relationship between artworks (in the Object Lab)"
+  * "enjoying the challenge of understanding the relationship between artworks (in the Object Lab)"
 * U4 is a former summer intern at WCMA and student at Williams.
 This contextual inquiry took place in the Object Lab.
-⋅⋅⋅"...figuring out what the work is supposed to mean, versus what it means to me."
+  * "...figuring out what the work is supposed to mean, versus what it means to me."

 #### analysis, themes, processes